-Inside the Truly Bizarre Aftermath of Brittany Murphy's Sudden Death
+Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death - E!
+Online

 "The possible adverse physiological effects of elevated levels of these medications cannot be discounted, especially in her weakened state," the report read.

-Murphy's death was "accidental but preventable," Los Angeles County Assistant Chief Coroner Ed Winter stated at the time.
+Murphy's death was "accidental but preventable," Winter said in a statement at the time.
 "She had been sick for at least two weeks.
 Had they taken her to a doctor or a hospital, it would have been treatable."

 Not exactly a satisfying conclusion, and it certainly wasn't closure for Murphy's loved ones, but to them, at least, it was vindication.